tobiasraidl/election_dashboard/README.md

 # Network Dashboard

-Create clusters as lists of node ids of graph Visualise clusters as nodes (size proportional to cluster size) Edge between two clusters that are connected (edge width proportional to num of unique paths) Slider that sets the minimum cluster size to be displayed
+[x] Create clusters as lists of node ids of graph
+[x] Visualise clusters as nodes (size proportional to cluster size)
+[x] Edge between two clusters that are connected (edge width proportional to num of unique paths)
+[x] Slider that sets the minimum cluster size to be displayed
+[ ] Slider that sets the max length of the shortest path between two clusters to make an edg between them (no more any path counts)

 Click on edge ->

-New view.
-Both adjacent clusters to the clicked edge and the shortest paths between them (max length of path adjustable by another slider)
+[x] New view.
+Both adjacent clusters to the clicked edge and the shortest paths between them